Premiership of Boris Johnson: June 2022 confidence vote

-On 6 June 2022, following the Platinum Jubilee of Elizabeth II, Graham Brady announced that the threshold of 54 letters of no confidence had been met and that a vote of confidence in Johnson would be held in the evening of the same day.
+On 6 June 2022, the publication of the Sue Gray report into Partygate and a widespread sense of general dissatisfaction towards Johnson's leadership among Conservative MPs for various disparate reasons, led to a vote of confidence among his Conservative colleagues.
+Graham Brady announced that the threshold of 54 letters of no confidence had been met and that a vote of confidence in Johnson would be held in the evening of the same day.
 A majority of Conservative MPs voted confidence in Johnson to continue as party leader.
 More than 40% of Conservative MPs voted no confidence, which The Guardian described as "a larger than expected rebellion".